namrapatel/solidity-workarounds/workarounds.md

 # Workarounds

 Note: This is all hacky documentation, examples are made up and may not even throw the error that is described in the issue, but it should paint the picture nonetheless.
+If you're deploying to prod, perhaps check all these solutions over.
 Make an issue or PR in this repo if something here is confusing.

 ## Stack Too Deep EVM Exception
 If you have too many local variables or params in a function (I believe the limit is 16), sometimes the EVM will complain, "Stack too deep".
-When this happens, you can either be a giga-chad and look at the EVM bytecode do see whats happening with your function, or try the following solutions:
+When this happens, you can either be a giga-chad and look at the EVM bytecode do see whats happening with your function to clean it up, or try the following solutions:

 ### Issue example